rafapb/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 ## Summary

 This dataset contains data about direct marketing campaings (phone calls) of a Portuguese banking institution.
-The dataset can be downloaded [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).
+The dataset used can be downloaded [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).

 A detailed description of the data features can be found [here](https://archive.ics.uci.edu/ml/datasets/bank+marketing#).